Maatary/haskell-from-first-principles/lambda/fundamentals.md

 - When applying the first argument, we’re binding `x`, eliminating the outer lambda, and **get `λy.xy` with `x` being whatever the outer lambda was bound to**.

+- In functional Programing all functions take one argument and return one result.

 ## Evaluation is simplification

 - There are multiple normal forms in lambda calculus, here we will focus and mean **beta normal form**.